- What is a SIP?

 The history posted here provides a broad overview of the SIP revisions that have been submitted to the EPA by the State of Texas.
 Some sections may be obsolete or superseded by new revisions, but have been retained for the sake of historical completeness.
 Last updated May 1, 2007.
 (Help with PDF.)

-Why do we need SIPs?
+Why do we need the SIP?

-- Failure to produce a SIP has consequences: If a state fails to submit or implement a SIP, or if it submits a SIP that is unacceptable to the EPA, the EPA has the power to impose sanctions or other penalties on that state.
+- Failure to produce a SIP has consequences: If a state fails to submit or implement SIP revisions, or if it submits a SIP revision that is unacceptable to the EPA, the EPA has the power to impose sanctions or other penalties on that state.
 Possible sanctions include cutting off federal highway funds and setting more stringent pollution offsets for certain emitters.
 Offsets are the reduction of current emissions at a rate equal to or greater than the amount of emissions expected to be produced in a new project.

-How do SIPs affect me?
+How does the SIP affect me?

 Texas' SIP affects you in numerous ways.